davis4a6/Team_Two/README.md

 ### Training and Testing Sets

 The training and testing sets were selected using `scikit learn’s` `train_test_split()`.
-Random seed 42 was selected as it’s the answer to the “Great Question” of “Life, the Universe and Everything”.

 ### Machine Learning Model

 ### Results

-The model showed a XX accuracy score.
-This shows that when it comes to predicting whether a company provides mental health coverage as a benefit...
+The gradient boosting model showed a 0.83 accuracy score.

 ## Part 3 - Summary